Wrapped Aave Avalanche USDT (WAAVAUSDT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Avalanche USDT Historical Price

-According to the latest data gathered on Wrapped Aave Avalanche USDT live price page, the current price of Wrapped Aave Avalanche USDT is 1.18USD.
+According to the latest data gathered on Wrapped Aave Avalanche USDT live price page, the current price of Wrapped Aave Avalanche USDT is 1.19USD.
 The circulating supply of Wrapped Aave Avalanche USDT(WAAVAUSDT) is

 In the past 24 hours, Wrapped Aave Avalanche USDT has shown a price movement of